 I worked as a writer in the health and wellness field for more than 10 years.
-So I know a thing or two about this stuff.
-But I also know from personal experience that epilepsy is a very unique condition.
+And I also know from personal experience that epilepsy is a very unique condition.
 Between all the different types of seizures, and triggers, and meds…there is no one-size-fits-all solution.

 The same goes for diet.
 What works for one might definitely not work for another.
 And it certainly doesn’t take the place of meds.
 However, I do believe that although living a healthy lifestyle won’t cure you…it can certainly help you.